2017

 St Giles Nursing Home

-Concerns summary The care home's pressure sore risk assessment tool (Braden Score) underestimates risk and creates confusion with a national standard, as it doesn't account for existing lesions and uses an inverse scoring method.
+Concerns summary (AI summary) The care home's pressure sore risk assessment tool (Braden Score) underestimates risk and creates confusion with a national standard, as it doesn't account for existing lesions and uses an inverse scoring method.

 All Responded